nova-framework/docs/new-style-apis/pagination.md

 There are several ways to paginate items.
 The simplest is by using the paginate method on the query builder.

 ### Paginating Database Results
+//pass the number of records to limit per page, the default is 25
 ```php
 $users = DB::table('users')->paginate(15);
 ```

-by default the url parameter used to track pages is called offset so use something else such as page add this line to app/Boot/Global.php:
+By default the url parameter used to track pages is called offset so use something else such as page add this line to app/Boot/Global.php:

 ````php
 Paginator::setPageName('page');